What is Data Profiling?

 Data profiling is the process of examining, analyzing, and creating useful summaries of data.
 The process yields a high-level overview which aids in the discovery of data quality issues, risks, and overall trends.
 Data profiling produces critical insights into data that companies can then leverage to their advantage.

-More specifically, data profiling sifts through data in order to determine its legitimacy and quality.
-Analytical algorithms detect data set characteristics such as mean, minimum, maximum, percentile, and frequency in order to examine data in minute detail.
-It then uses that information to expose how those factors align with your business’ standards and goals.
+More specifically, data profiling sifts through data to determine its legitimacy and quality.
+Analytical algorithms detect dataset characteristics such as mean, minimum, maximum, percentile, and frequency to examine data in minute detail.
+It then performs analyses to uncover metadata, including frequency distributions, key relationships, foreign key candidates, and functional dependencies.
+Finally, it uses all of this information to expose how those factors align with your business’s standards and goals.

-Typical discrepancies that data profiling can uncover include missing values, values that shouldn’t be included, values with unusually high or low frequency, values that don’t follow expected patterns, and values outside the normal range.
-These kinds of errors can lead to problems with customer databases,
+Data profiling can eliminate costly errors that are common in customer databases.
+These errors include null values (unknown or missing values), values that shouldn’t be included, values with unusually high or low frequency, values that don’t follow expected patterns, and values outside the normal range.

-Data quality problems cost U.S. businesses more than $3 trillion a year.
-For many companies that means millions of dollars wasted, strategies that have to be recalculated, and tarnished reputations.
+Bad data can cost businesses 30% or more of their revenue.
+For many companies that means millions of dollars wasted, strategies that must be recalculated, and tarnished reputations.
 So how do data quality problems arise?

 Once a data profiling application is engaged, it continually analyzes, cleans, and updates data in order to provide critical insights that are available right from your laptop.
-In particular, data profiling provides:
+Specifically, data profiling provides:

-- Predictive Decision Making — Profiled information can be used to stop small mistakes from becoming big problems.
+Profiled information can be used to stop small mistakes from becoming big problems.
 It can also reveal possible outcomes for new scenarios.
-Data profiling helps create an accurate snapshot of a company’s health to better inform the decision making process.
+Data profiling helps create an accurate snapshot of a company’s health to better inform the decision-making process.

-- Organized Sorting — Most databases interact with a diverse set of data that could include blogs, social media, and other big data markets.
-Profiling can trace data to its original source and ensure proper encryption for safety.
-A data profiler can then analyze those different databases, source applications or tables, and assure that the data meets standard statistical measures and specific business rules.
+Most databases interact with a diverse set of data that could include blogs, social media, and other big data markets.
+Profiling can trace back to the original data source and ensure proper encryption for safety.
+A data profiler can then analyze those different databases, source applications, or tables, and ensure that the data meets standard statistical measures and specific business rules.

 Understanding the relationship between available data, missing data, and required data helps an organization chart its future strategy and determine long-term goals.
 Access to a data profiling application can streamline these efforts.

-- Content Discovery — Content discovery focuses on data quality.
-Data needs to be formatted, standardized, and properly integrated with existing data in a timely and efficient manner.
-For example, if a street address is incorrectly formatted it could mean that certain customers can’t be reached or a delivery becomes misplaced.
+- Content discovery — Content discovery focuses on data quality.
+Data needs to be processed for formatting and standardization, and then properly integrated with existing data in a timely and efficient manner.
+For example, if a street address or phone number is incorrectly formatted it could mean that certain customers can’t be reached, or a delivery is misplaced.

 With the enormous amount of data available today, companies sometimes get overwhelmed by all the information they’ve collected.
-As a result, they fail to take full advantage of their data so its value and usefulness diminish.
+As a result, they fail to take full advantage of their data, and its value and usefulness diminish.
 Data profiling organizes and manages big data to unlock its full potential and deliver powerful insights.
 Talend is helping companies do exactly that.

 With almost 14,000 locations, Domino’s was already the largest pizza company in the world by 2015.
-But when the company launched its AnyWare ordering system, they were suddenly faced with an avalanche of data.
+But when the company launched its AnyWare ordering system, it was suddenly faced with an avalanche of data.
 Users could now place orders through virtually any type of device or app, including smart watches, TVs, car entertainment systems, and social media platforms.

-That meant Domino’s had data coming at them from all sides.
+That meant Domino’s had data coming at it from all sides.
 By putting reliable data profiling to work, Domino’s now collects and analyzes data from all of the company’s point of sales systems in order to streamline analysis and improve data quality.
-As a result, Domino’s has gained deeper insights into their customer base, enhanced fraud detection processes, boosted operational efficiency, and increased sales.
+As a result, Domino’s has gained deeper insights into its customer base, enhanced its fraud detection processes, boosted operational efficiency, and increased sales.

 Office Depot combines an online presence with continued, offline strategies.
 Integration of data is crucial, combining information from three channels: the offline catalog, the online website, and customer call centers.

 Among other things, Office Depot uses data profiling to perform checks and quality control on data before it is entered into the company’s data lake.
 Integrated online and offline data results in a complete 360-degree view of customers.
-It also provides big-quality data to back-office function throughout the company.
+It also provides high-quality data to back-office functions throughout the company.